 Admittedly, some dinners are more difficult to get together during the week than others.
-For me, it’s really tough to find the time for meals with tons of ingredients and prep work.
-But sometimes, with a little forethought and advance work, you can whip up a quick but delicious entree that just makes it seem like you took a long time getting it ready.
+For me, it can be tough to find the time for meals with tons of ingredients and prep work.
+But sometimes, on a day off or when I work at home and have a little forethought and time for some advance work, I find I can whip up a quick and delicious pork tenderloin that just makes it seem like you took a long time getting it ready.

 As I have discussed before, in another pork related post, there are some people who believe it is important to either cure pork, or marinade it, before consuming.
-The theory goes that eating straight up pork, that has not been traditionally prepared, induces an inflammatory reaction in your body.
+The theory goes that eating straight up pork, conventionally raised pork, induces an inflammatory reaction in your body.
 This theory has been tested by looking at blood samples after eating both traditionally and conventionally prepared pork dishes, so I kinda believe there’s something to it.

 Since I’m really not into curing meats in my house, that really just leaves me with one alternative… I guess I’ll be marinating from now on, at least when I remember to!
 So what to marinade with?
 In my house, there is really only one alternative, at least as far as my son is concerned, soy sauce!

 I know, I’ve spent all sorts of time reading, and talking, about how awful soy is and how it robs our bodies of so many different nutrients.
 But again, as is the case with so many different nutrients, modern soy is a very different product than traditionally prepared soy, and some items are simply better than others.
 The best way to consume any soy, is in a traditionally prepared format, such as tamari, shoyu and fermented tofu, not the modern stuff sold in most stores today!
 That means that unfermented soy sauce, unfermented tofu, soy milk, soy beans, or any other packaged “food items” containing isolated soy protein should probably be avoided, like fake meat made out of soybeans.
 And that goes double for any cooking oils made out of soybeans.